Staff and

 Department Search

-• 10/2018 - 04/2022: Master of Arts - Studies in Political Theory, Goethe University Frankfurt and Technical University Darmstadt (with distinction); Thesis: Biopolitics as the Government of Things.
-With Foucault towards a post-anthropocentric understanding of biopolitical governmentality
+• 10/2018 - 04/2022: M.A.
+Political Theory, Goethe University Frankfurt and Technical University Darmstadt; Thesis: Biopolitics as the Government of Things.
+With Foucault towards a Post-Anthropocentric Understanding of Biopolitical Governmentality

 Professional (Academic) Experience